 Not important; just use an appropriate weight yarn for your loom for an ewrap stitch.

-Sport or Worsted Weight.
-Purple Worsted weight used in sample and was heavier for cooler weather.
-2 balls of Vanna’s choice used in sample.
-White sample is Red Heart Shimmer.
-It was nice and light weight.
+242 yards Sport or Worsted Weight.
+Samples shown: 2 balls Vanna’s Choice color Purple Mist Worsted weight used in sample; heavier for cooler weather.
+1 ball Red Heart Shimmer color Snow; it was nice and lightweight.

 FB – Front Board